Sonjorg/edge_exporter/README.md

 ## Tips for further development of the exporter
 ### Deployment of the exporter on a linux server
 **The exporter is developed and tested for the official ubuntu server image found at https://ubuntu.com/download/server.**
-- Download golang using the official download page: [install golang](https://go.dev/doc/install), and remember to reboot
+- Download golang using the official download page: [install golang](https://go.dev/doc/install), and remember to reboot.
+- Do not install go with apt install because then it downloads an old go version which this repo does not support (this repo uses go 1.20), use wget.
-- To start the exporter and download all necessary packages, navigate to the SBCexporter directory and run
+- To start the exporter and download all necessary packages, navigate to the sbc exporter directory and run

       go install
 ### To test go exporters: